cropgeeks/gridscore-next-client/docs/trial-setup.md

 - **Control/Check**: By ticking this box, you're marking the plot as a control or check.
 This allows GridScore to highlight these plots in the main data display as well as all visualizations so it's easier to compare the rest of your data to just those controls/checks.

 Please note that the combination of `Germplasm identifier` and `Rep number` should be unique for each cell/plot.
 This means you should not use, for example, `Heris` and `2` as the germplasm identifier and rep number more than once.
 If you do, GridScore will show a warning, but you will be able to proceed.

+You can enable additional input fields to store more meta-data alongside each plot.
+These include `Treatment`, `Friendly name`, `Barcode` and `Pedigree`.

 #### Marking as checks/controls